-LDF and Donati Law, PLLC filed a federal lawsuit on behalf of five individual Black voters and the Fayette-Somerville Branch of the NAACP challenging the racially discriminatory Fayette County, Tennessee County Commission electoral map.
+LDF and Donati Law, PLLC filed a federal lawsuit on behalf of five individual Black voters and the Fayette-Somerville Branch of the NAACP challenging the racially discriminatory Fayette County, Tennessee County Commission electoral map passed in 2021.

 The Fayette County Commission allocates funding and makes important decisions about public schools, economic development, environmental policies, resources like community centers, and other critical policies and resources that impact quality-of-life issues for Fayette County residents.
 Without fair representation and fair maps, the needs and priorities of Fayette County’s Black community have been ignored.